Mishalzeera/electrophile-dev/README.md

 ### Things I could do better next time

 Despite my intention being to build a mobile first site, I built the desktop view first.
 I regretted that as I felt my code was less compact than it could have been.
 Also the heirarchical structures of Flexbox is so much more intuitive when mobile-first.
 At least, it seems to me at this early point in my learning.
 I am considering whether to rebuild the site in that way, on a different branch and then compare later.
+(Update, lesson learned - its a total mess trying to reverse it.
+Not worth the time.)

 ### External video sizing issue